unibas-tilics/tilics/articles/article-112-compiler.md

 <!-- END TITLE -->

 <!-- BEGIN BODY -->
 In 1954, computers just computed numbers.
-Grace Hopper, a famous female programmer around then, had a hard time to convince her colleagues that these machines can do more.
+Grace Hopper, then a famous female programmer, had a hard time convincing her colleagues that these machines can do more.

-The picture is hers and shows how a computer program can translate one computer program into another one.
-She even coined the term that is still in use
-today: a **compiler**.
+She made the picture below illustrating how a computer program can translate one computer program into another one.
+She even coined the term that is still in use today: a **compiler**.

 Nowadays, we have many more of these translation and transformation machines, with names as funny as the picture: _cross-compilers_,